benavern/z-mirror/README.md

 * 1 One-way mirror (I built it)
 * Some time and a lot of courage

+You'll probably want to be able to have the shopping list & the postits : there are some more things to do:

+* create your instance of the [z-mirror-api](https://github.com/benavern/z-mirror-api)
+* host the [z-mirror-app](https://github.com/benavern/z-mirror-app) (don't forget to put some security on it)
 ## Raspbery pi settings

 I used a fresh install of raspbian (July 2017 - kernel 4.9)